murphye/agent-skills-customer-service/README.md

 # Agent Skills Demo: Customer Service Agent

-A non-trivial customer service agent implemented with [Agent Skills](https://agentskills.io), powered by two local MCP servers.
+A non-trivial customer service agent implemented with , powered by two local MCP servers.
 It demonstrates that Agent Skills can handle complex, multi-step agentic workflows with real business logic, and that those workflows can be tested with automated, multi-turn conversation tests.

 The skill is platform-agnostic — it lives in `skills/` and can be consumed by the Claude Code CLI, LangGraph (with Deep Agents), or any agent tool or framework that reads markdown skill definitions and can connect to MCP servers.